edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 ## My Role

-**I was the sole designer** on this project, doing all of the UX design and UI design.
-I conducted interviews with stakeholders such as product managers, software engineers, and QA testers to learn what I needed to learn about the permissions and what they did so that I could re-write the labels and validate the changes.
+**I proactively initiated this project; I was not asked to do this.** I was the sole designer on this project, doing all of the UX design and UI design.
+I conducted interviews with stakeholders such as product managers, software engineers, and QA testers to learn what I needed to learn about the permissions and what they did so that I could rewrite the labels and validate the changes.

 ## Conclusion